Faculty & School/Dept.

 B.Ed. - 1998

 Dr. Jessica Fraser-Thomas' research focuses on children and youths’ development through sport, with a particular interest in positive youth development, psychosocial influences (i.e., coaches, family, peers), and sport participation trajectories over the life course.
 Currently she is working on projects exploring preschoolers' introductions to organized sport, and characteristics of programs that may facilitate development within special populations and communities.
-She is a member of LaMarsh Centre for Child and Youth Research, the PYD SportNET research group, and MSLE Launchpad research team.
-She has published over 50 peer reviewed articles and book chapters, and recently co-edited Health and Elite Sport: Is High Performance Sport a Healthy Pursuit?
-She is a recipient of the Canadian Society for Psychomotor Learning and Sport Psychology Young Scientist Award and the Province of Ontario Volunteer Service Award, and is currently serving as the honorary chair of the YMCA Northumberland Strong Kids Campaign.
+She is a member of LaMarsh Centre for Child and Youth Research, the PYD SportNET research group, and MSLE Launchpad research group.
+She has published over 70 peer reviewed articles and book chapters, and co-edited Health and Elite Sport: Is High Performance Sport a Healthy Pursuit?
+She is a recipient of the Canadian Society for Psychomotor Learning and Sport Psychology Young Scientist Award and the Province of Ontario Volunteer Service Award, and YMCA Canada's Program Innovation Award.

 Fraser-Thomas, J., Beesley, T., Dickler, L., Harlow, M., Mosher, A., Preston, C., & Wolman, L. (2017).
 Devleoping talent while promoting positive youth development: A balancing act.
 In J. Baker, S. Cobley, J. Schorer, & N. Wattie (Eds.), Routledge Handbook of Talent Identificiation and Development in Sport (pp. 377-393).
 New York: Routledge.